Cypre55/Library-Information-System/MD Files/Unit-Testing (1).md

   ###### General Input

   * LibraryMember
+  * RESERVATIONS Table

   ###### General Output

   * Database records in MEMBERS updated
   * RESERVATIONS Table is updated with the expired reservation entry deleted
+  * LibraryMember gets update

+  ###### General Output
+  * Member has an expired active reservation
+  * Member has pending reservation which becomes active
+  * Member has no reservation

 ### UnderGraduateStudent